Sharp Bounds in the Latent Index Selection Model: Results

 Another relative contribution of the present paper is that the sharp bounds are derived explicitly, rather than being characterized implicitly as the optimal values to a pair of infinite-dimensional convex programs akin to \eqref{eq:te-problem}.
 In fact, despite their infinite-dimensional nature, the solutions underlying the sharp bounds can be described relatively simply.
 Such explicit sharp bounds help the researcher reason about where they might be willing to entertain more (or fewer) assumptions.
-For example, a particularly stark feature of the sharp bounds in the basic model is the possibility of perfect counter-monotonicity in the treatment effect among compliers.
+For example, a particularly stark feature of the sharp bounds in the basic model is the possibility of perfect countermonotonicity in the treatment effect among compliers.
 In \autoref{sec:extensions} I show how the results presented so far can be extended to accommodate a common distributional assumption at the other extreme, namely rank similarity or invariance.
 Thus the results of this paper can also be used as a basis for incorporating and comparing additional assumptions.

 Finally, the sharp bounds can be used to test the validity of additional assumptions, such as parameterizations of the $\mte$ function.
 A popular and natural candidate is the linear marginal outcome assumption of Brinch et al.~\cite{brinch}, which point identifies the $\mte$ function with just a binary instrument.
 In other words, linearity reduces the sharp set $\M^*$ to a singleton, and thus achieves point identification of all weighted average treatment effects $\te (w)$.
 The candidate $\mte$ function can be integrated to obtain a counterfactual average function, for which the uniformly sharp bounds of \autoref{thm:bounds-cao} provide a specification test in the latent index selection model.
 In fact, consistency with the uniform bounds is also \emph{sufficient} in the case of a linear $\mte$ candidate function.
 This follows because such a function is monotone, and therefore equal to either its increasing or decreasing rearrangement among compliers.
-These observations are summarized in the following result.
+These observations are collected in the following result.

 \begin{corollary} A linear $\mte$ function is consistent with \autoref{assn:data} and \autoref{assn:lism} if and only if the corresponding counterfactual average function obtained via \eqref{eq:int-mte} satisfies the uniformly sharp bounds of \autoref{thm:bounds-cao}. \end{corollary}